 As part of the Towards Zero Action Plan, we are:

-- Introducing 10 new purpose-built drug and booze buses will be on the roads
+- Introducing 10 new purpose-built drug and booze buses.

 - Trialling ‘alco-gates’ - alcohol sensors linked to exit boom gates within a car park - to prevent drink drivers getting out onto the roads